 Download the Latest iOS Update

-If you’re having issues on an older version of iOS 11, try upgrading to the latest version of iOS 11.
-The iOS 11.1.2 update’s change log doesn’t come with any specific battery fixes, but there’s a chance you’ll see an improvement.
+If you’re having issues on an older version of iOS 15, try upgrading to the latest version.

 Use the iPhone SE’s Low Power Mode